 From our tireless staff and volunteers to our incredible donors, Board of Directors and celebrity ambassadors, our team lives by a shared set of values that keep us connected.
 Fueled by shameless idealism, we empower youth to change the world through “WE” thinking and “WE” acting.

-WE Charity is incorporate in Canada, US, and UK and must according to local regulation have a Board of Directors in each country.
+WE Charity is incorporated in Canada, US, and UK and must according to local regulation have a Board of Directors in each country.
 However, as a global organization with global operations, the Boards of Directors work together to provide global governance.
-WE Charity is governed by a talent group of future-oriented leaders, and has achieved an equilibrium in gender and diversity, including the Chair of the US Board of Directors and the Chair of the UK Board of Directors filled by persons of colour.
+WE Charity is governed by a talented group of diverse and future-oriented leaders, including the Chair of the US Board of Directors and the Chair of the UK Board of Directors filled by persons of colour.

-Kannan Arasaratnam (Member of US Board) NYC Transaction Services Market Leader at Riveron, MBA, CA, CPA, CSC Area of Expertise: Finance, Accounting, Corporate strategy, Consulting
+Kannan Arasaratnam (Chair of US Board) NYC Transaction Services Market Leader at Riveron, MBA, CA, CPA, CSC Area of Expertise: Finance, Accounting, Corporate strategy, Consulting

 Greg Rogers (Chair of Canadian Board) York University Faculty Member and Former Staff member of the Toronto Catholic District School Board's Staff Leadership & Staff Development Team Area of Expertise: Education, Curriculum development, Schools Boards releationshop management, K-12 education, Post-secondary education